navish92/Predicting_Movie_Opening_Weekend/README.md

 Additional information that was scraped and used for ancillary purposes included Release Link, Title, Domestic Gross, Max Theatres, Domestic to Opening Gross, Studio Link, Title ID, and Running Length.

-## Tools Used

-  - Requests
-  - Beautiful Soup
-  - Pandas
-  - Numpy
-  - Matplotlib
-  - Seaborn
-  - Sci-kit Learn (subclasses: Metrics, Linear Model, Model Selection, Preprocessing, Pipeline)
-  - Statsmodel

-## Possible Impacts
+## Results

 The final model achieved a R<sup>2</sup> score of 0.73 and a mean absolute error of $6,558,159 on the hold out test set.
 To provide context, the mean of all values in the hold out set is  $13,201,940, with the maximum value going as high as $191,271,100.

 Thus, the error is almost 50% of the mean value.
 Additionally, by looking at the residual graphs, the model over predicts for low value Opening Weekend Grosses & underpredicts quite a bit for huge blockbusters.

-Based on the results, a lot of additional work in terms of gathering more informative features is required to create a better model.
+Based on the results, the target variable could be scaled logarithmically to solve for the long tail of high values.
+Or possibly, it would be worth experimenting with separate models, based on binning the # of theatres the movie is getting released in on the opening weekend and/or if it is part of a franchise.

-Although **Budget** is quite an important feature, it is a proxy for other factors, such as the director, lead actor(s) & marketing spend - which play possibly plays an important role in drawing huge crowds for Opening Weekends.
+Additionally, although **Budget** is quite an important feature, it is a proxy for other factors, such as the director, lead actor(s) & marketing spend - which play possibly plays an important role in drawing huge crowds for Opening Weekends.

-Lastly, it would be worth experimenting with separate models, based on binning the # of theatres the movie is getting released in on the opening weekend and/or if it is part of a franchise.